NunoSempere/finisterrae-1T-samples/paper/index.md

 author: Nuño Sempere, Jorge Sierra
 date: \today
 urlcolor: blue
-abstract: "To draw 10e12 samples you need two things: a fast language, and a supercomputer."
+abstract: "To draw 10e12 samples you need two things: a fast language, and a fast computer."
 ---

 ## Background and motivation